Clinical Trials Using Trastuzumab Emtansine

 Trastuzumab Emtansine in Treating Patients with HER2 Amplified or Mutant Advanced Cancers

 This phase II trial studies how well trastuzumab emtansine works in treating patients with human epidermal growth factor receptor 2 (HER2) amplified or HER2 mutant cancers, including lung and bladder, that have spread to other places in the body and usually cannot be cured or controlled with treatment (advanced).
-Monoclonal antibodies, such as trastuzumab emtansine, may block tumor growth in different ways by targeting certain cells.
+Trastuzumab emtansine is a monoclonal antibody, called trastuzumab, linked to a chemotherapy drug, called emtansine.
+Trastuzumab is a form of targeted therapy because it attaches to specific receptors on the surface of cancer cells, known as HER2 receptors, and delivers emtansine to kill them.

 Location: Memorial Sloan Kettering Cancer Center, New York, New York